DDDASHXD/DDDASHXD/README.md

 ## Hi there, my name is Sebastian 👋

-UI/UX Designer and Developer from Denmark🇩🇰
+UI/UX Designer and Developer from Denmark 🇩🇰
 - 💼 I’m currently working at TypoConsult as a web developer
 - 📚 My current personal project is Vyzo - A cool, open source and self hostable Notion alternative
 - 🌱 I’m currently learning Typo3